OfficeDev/office-js-docs-pr/docs/outlook/outlook-addin-design.md

 ### Icons

-Icons should follow the current Outlook iOS design when possible.
+Icons should follow the current Outlook on iOS design when possible.
 Use our standard size and color.

 **Examples of icons on iOS**